-#4 Updated by Anthony DeStefano over 4 years ago
+#4 Updated by Anthony DeStefano almost 5 years ago

 My mDNS timeout problem went away when I enabled IPv6 on my network interface.
 I went from lagged mDNS responses that usually hit a timeout to instantaneous responses with IPv6 enabled.
 With that change I was able to use the mDNS address for all AFP connections instead of directly configuring the destination.

-#5 Updated by Michael Polanz about 4 years ago
+#5 Updated by Michael Polanz over 4 years ago